The abbess cross from the abbey treasure in Aachen-Burtscheid

 The Christ type points to the change in the idea of Christ, as it occurs at the time of the emergence of the cross from the triumphant, crowned Christ to the suffering, self-sacrificing Redeemer.
 The monumental rood screen crucifixes in Wechselburg and Halberstadt are the stylistic examples that have been preserved for this new conception of Christ, of which our crucifix also bears witness.
 The limbs pierced by four nails are replaced by three nails, in which a single nail binds both feet together in a cruel metaphor of suffering.
 The Corpus Christi already shows a certain degree of muscular form above the moving perocinium, indicating that we are on the threshold of the Byzantine formality to a revival of ancient pictorial forms initiated by Nicholas of Verdun.

-However, how strongly the Middle Byzantine version of Christ “crucified” on the Arbor vitae remains supporting the depiction on the Burtscheid Cross is shown by an example that has unfortunately only survived in a painting on a tabernacle door (Vienna, Kunsthistorisches Museum).
-It was created around 1438 and attributed to Jacopo Bellini (around 1400 - before 1471).
-Although this authorship is very doubtful, in any case we are dealing with a painter whose realistic depiction is unusual for this time.
-He describes the Greek Bishop Bessarion, who came to the Council of Ferrara-Florence in 1438 and stayed in the country after its dissolution.
+However, the extent to which the Middle Byzantine version of Christ "crucified" on the Arbor vitae remains a supporting element for the depiction on the Burtscheid Cross is shown by an example that unfortunately only survives in a painting on a tabernacle door (Vienna, Kunsthistorisches Museum).
+It was painted around 1438 and was attributed to Jacopo Bellini (around 1400 - before 1471).
+Although this authorship is very doubtful, we are in any case dealing with a painter whose realistic depiction is unusual for this period.
+He depicts the Greek bishop Bessarion, who came to the Council of Ferrara-Florence in 1438 and stayed in the country after its dissolution.
 He bequeathed his valuable manuscripts to the city of Venice.
-He gave the brothers of the Scuola della Carita a reliquary richly adorned with later images, in the center of which the golden Crux bipartita appears.
-Closely related in outline to the “Maastricht” cross, the crucifix bears the greatest resemblance to the Burtscheid corpus.
+He gave the brothers of the Scuola della Caritä a reliquary richly decorated with later paintings, in the middle of which appears the golden Crux bipartita.
+Closely related to the “Maastricht” cross in its outline form, the crucifix shows the greatest similarity to the Burtscheid Corpus.

-The fact that the cross belongs to the Burtscheid Treasury is also documented as an old abbey property because it is mentioned in old treasury registers.
-A memorial in the Düsseldorf State Archives from the beginning of the 18th century says: "A Creutz set with pearls and precious stones together with a new foot decorated with stone and silver from anno 1701."
+The cross's affiliation with the Burtscheid treasure also proves that it was an old abbey property because it was mentioned in old treasure lists.
+A memorial in the Düsseldorf State Archives from the beginning of the 18th century states: "A cross set with pearls and precious stones, with a new base decorated with stone and silver in 1701."

-The question remains how this cross was used.
-Was it mainly a processional cross, as a last-century thread used to screw onto a staff would have you believe?
-Everything speaks against the making of a processional cross for the most precious treasure of relics guarded in the monastery.
-To clarify the question, a relief that belongs to the pictorial decoration of the so-called arm reliquary of Charlemagne can be used.
-It was probably created shortly after Charlemagne's canonization in 1165 and was a predecessor to the Charlemagne shrine commissioned at the time.
-Beatrice, the wife of Emperor Friedrich Barbarossa, appears in the right of the five arcades dividing the front long side.
-“Manibus velatis” with veiled hands she holds the Byzantine double cross in her right.
-In this relief, which was probably created 70 years earlier, one is tempted to swap the empress for the abbess for a moment - one would have an exact image of the function that the Burtscheid Cross served.
+The question remains as to how this cross was used.
+Was it mainly a processional cross, as a thread from the last century that is used to screw onto a rod would lead us to believe?
+Everything speaks against the idea that a processional cross was made for the most precious relic treasure kept in the monastery.
+A relief that is part of the pictorial decoration of the so-called arm reliquary of Charlemagne can be used to clarify the question.
+It was probably created shortly after Charlemagne's canonization in 1165 and was a predecessor of the Charlemagne shrine that was commissioned at that time.
+In the right of the five arcades that divide the front long side, Beatrix, the wife of Emperor Frederick Barbarossa, appears.
+"Manibus velatis" with veiled hands, she holds the Byzantine double cross in her right hand.
+One is tempted to swap the empress for the abbess for a moment in this relief, which was probably created 70 years earlier – one would probably have an exact depiction of the function that the Burtscheid Cross served.